Dual purpose dogs

 What is a dual purpose assistance dog?

-Our dual purpose dogs are specifically trained to meet the needs of people with sight loss and an additional need such as:
+Dual purpose dogs are specifically trained to help people who have a vision impairment and an additional need, such as:

 - significant hearing loss